apereo/java-cas-client/README.md

 <a name="client-configuration-using-webxml"></a>
 ### Client Configuration Using `web.xml`

-The client can be configured via `web.xml` via a series of `context-param`s and filter `init-param`s.
+The client can be configured in `web.xml` via a series of `context-param`s and filter `init-param`s.
 Each filter for the client has a required (and optional) set of properties.
 The filters are designed to look for these properties in the following way:

 - Check the filter's local `init-param`s for a parameter matching the required property name.
 - Check the `context-param`s for a parameter matching the required property name.